wintwoo/llama-recipes/tutorial-short.md

 Summary:
 John and Jane like cheese pizza and photosynthesising in the Sun.
 John needs to get Jane to a doctor's appointment at tree thirty PM.
 ```

+4. Congratulations! you've now fine tuned the Llama2 foundational model using custom training dataset.
+To increase the accuracy of the model, try this lab again with the full samsum dataset or on a larger llama2 model.

+Additionally, you can create domain expert LLM chatbots using your own data using this fine tuning method.

 ## Cleaning up